-This project is a collaboration of the University of Malta and the Malta Foundation for the Wellbeing of Society
+This project is governed by a Collaboration Agreement between the University of Malta (UM) and the Malta Foundation for the Wellbeing of Society (MFWS) and guided by a Memorandum of Understanding between the UM, the MFWS and the National Statistics Office (NSO).

 The vision of the University of Malta is to be among the leading institutions in higher education, contributing to the development of our region, our country and society in general.
 We will continue our long tradition of developing the knowledge required to help Malta flourish as a small island nation and a member state of the wider international community.